cbries/railessentials/README.md

 * [VisualStudio 2017](https://www.visualstudio.com/vs/whatsnew/) - The IDE used for
 * [.Net 4.6](https://www.microsoft.com/en-us/download/details.aspx?id=53344) - Microsoft .NET Framework

-In case you like to build the software on you on.
+In case you like to build the software on your own.
 Just load the Solution file 'RailwayEssential.sln', set 'RailwayEssentialMdi' as startup poject, change the Achitecture to 'x86' or 'x64' and press 'F5'.
 Enjoy.

 ## Authors